As far as empathogens go, there are few substances that even come close to the power of MDMA.

-- Know when to avoid MDMA — don’t take MDMA if you have underlying heart, neurological, or psychiatric disorders
+- ❤️ I don’t have any underlying health issues — don’t take MDMA if you have underlying heart, neurological, or psychiatric disorders

-- Stay hydrated — it’s easy to become dehydrated on MDMA, so make sure you’re drinking a cup of water every hour while using molly
+- 💧 I understand the risk of dehydration — it’s easy to become dehydrated on MDMA, so make sure you’re drinking a cup of water every hour while using molly

 What Does MDMA Feel Like?